Creating a PDF? We’ll Help You Get Started

 At the moment we offer Instruction Packets for Adobe InDesign, QuarkXPress, Microsoft Word for Mac and PC, Apple iWork Pages, and Microsoft Publisher.
 We are planning to add instructions for additional software in the near future though, so keep an eye on the blog for news about those additions.
 And if there’s a type of software that you would like to see MagCloud-specific instructions for, we’d love to hear about it in the comments below.

-27 Comments on “Creating a PDF?
-We’ll Help You Get Started”
+35 thoughts on “Creating a PDF?
+We’ll Help You Get Started

 I have 4 different PDF pages and have saved them to a folder.
 How do I upload each page as one publication?